The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Burden Of Heading Up The Universal Christian Mission Is Jesus' Alone

 So, the risen prophet and High Priest Jesus is our only sure peg in a secure spot, Furthermore, the burden of heading up the church is his alone, no Nicolaitanism allowed by mere human beings.
-Only Jesus, the risen man- God has any glory in the faith family of God.
+Only Jesus, the risen man- God- has any such ruling glory in the faith family of God.
 Only He sits upon the throne in his father's house, Isaiah22,23-24.

 In other words, God's people always must have God's own word spoken afresh by prophets.
 God does nothing without revealing Himself to His prophets, Amos3,7.
-No house prophets, no self proclaimed prophets, no "yes people," no "sort of" prophets carrying denominational three ring binders wearing denominational uniforms need apply: for "the spirits of the prophets [plural] are subject to the prophets."
+No house-happy-all is always well speak prophets, no self proclaimed prophets, no "yes people," no sort of prophets carrying many denominational three ring binders wearing denominational uniforms need apply: for "the spirits of the prophets [plural] are subject to the prophets."
 1Corinthians14,32

 "Would that all God's people were prophets."
 (Numbers11,29).